shiiirro/sorting-audiovisualizer/README.md

 # Sorting Audio-Visualizer using React

-A relatively simple starting project to learn native React and Javascript that dynamically visualizes popular sorting algorithms with programmically generated sounds.
+A relatively simple starting project to learn React and Javascript that dynamically visualizes popular sorting algorithms with programmically generated sounds.

 ![demo](./.media/demo.gif)